toniminhkhoi/aws-iot-dashboard/README.md

   />
 </p>

-The architecture includes:
+The system is deployed in the AWS Singapore Region (`ap-southeast-1`):

+1. A web user connects over HTTPS through AWS WAF to CloudFront.
-- A React + Vite frontend running outside AWS.
+2. CloudFront's default behavior serves the React + Vite static build from the frontend S3 bucket.
-- A FastAPI backend hosted on Amazon EC2.
+3. CloudFront forwards `/api/*` requests to the IoT backend ALB.
+4. YOLO UNO communicates with the same ALB directly over HTTP.
+5. The ALB performs health checks and accepts application traffic.
+6. Its target group forwards HTTP traffic on port `8000` to FastAPI instances in an Auto Scaling group across public subnets in `ap-southeast-1a` and `ap-southeast-1c`.
+7. Backend instances use the RDS endpoint over TCP `5432`.
-- Amazon RDS for PostgreSQL for telemetry and command persistence.
+8. Amazon RDS for PostgreSQL runs the primary database in a private subnet in `ap-southeast-1c` and the standby database in `ap-southeast-1b`.
-- YOLO UNO hardware sending telemetry, polling pending commands, and sending command acknowledgements.
-- Amazon CloudWatch collecting EC2 logs, EC2 metrics, and RDS metrics.
-- CloudWatch Alarms monitoring CPU, memory, disk usage, and database connections.
+9. RDS synchronously replicates to the standby and provides automatic failover.

+Backend instances are created from a backend AMI and use EBS volumes.
+IAM roles provide workload permissions, CloudWatch receives logs and metrics, an AWS managed KMS key protects supported encrypted resources, and database backups are retained for seven days.

 ### AWS services

+- Amazon S3
+- Amazon CloudFront
+- AWS WAF
+- Elastic Load Balancing — Application Load Balancer
+- Amazon EC2 Auto Scaling
-- Amazon EC2
+- Amazon EC2 and Amazon Machine Images
 - Amazon EBS
-- Amazon RDS for PostgreSQL
+- Amazon RDS for PostgreSQL Multi-AZ
-- Amazon VPC
-- Security Groups
+- Amazon VPC, public/private subnets, and Security Groups
-- AWS IAM Role
+- AWS Identity and Access Management (IAM)
 - Amazon CloudWatch
-- CloudWatch Alarms
+- AWS Key Management Service (AWS KMS)
+- RDS automated backups

-The project does not use AWS IoT Core, Lambda, API Gateway, S3, SNS, ECS, ECR, Cognito, CloudFront, or DynamoDB.
+The project does not use AWS IoT Core, Lambda, API Gateway, SNS, ECS, ECR, Cognito, or DynamoDB.

 ---